magicmouse/beads-examples/README.md

 If you would like to try a pre-release version of the Beads compiler, visit us on Discord at https://discord.gg/pTAdsSW, and let us know if you are mac or windows (sorry no linux yet), what kind of apps you would like to build, and how many years of experience you have.

 Beads is not a minor rehash of Python.
 It is a clean sheet design, carefully crafted to catch as many errors at compile time as possible so you spend less time debugging.
 These examples barely scratch the surface of the full range of Beads features, such as
-1. can run in reverse (time-travel-debugging)
+1. can run in reverse (AKA time-travel-debugging)
 2. automatic refresh of screen areas when the underlying model changes,
 3. protected arithmetic like Excel,
-4. units of measure like 3 m + 2 ft,
+4. units of measure like 3 m + 2 ft (even at runtime)
-5. proportional layout system that responds to size changes beautifully,
+5. a proportional layout system that responds to size changes beautifully,
 6. greatly simplified regular expressions,
 7. a simple and flexible module system
 8. no make system needed for most projects